Compartmentalization and Coexistence in the Dark Sector of the Universe

 When $\bar{D}\left( \alpha ,w_{d},\gamma \right) <0$, then $\frac{\left( 3w_{d}-1\right) \alpha \gamma }{6\alpha \left( \alpha +w_{d}\right) }$ and the stationary point can be a stable sink, otherwise for $\bar{D}\left( \alpha ,w_{d},\gamma \right) >0$ there are values of the free parameters where the point can be an attractor.
 Last but not least, for the value of the free variables where point $B_{4}$ is physical accepted, the unique attractor is point $B_{4}$.

 In Fig. \ref{plot7} we present the region space of the free parameters $ \left( a,w_{b},\gamma \right) $, where the asymptotic solution described by point $B_{4}$ is stable.
 The phase-space portrait of the dynamical system ( \ref{d.07}), (\ref{d.08}) are given in \ref{plot8}.
-Moreover, the qualitative evolution of the physical parameters $\left\{ \Omega _{m},\Omega _{DE},\Omega _{R}\right\} $ and $w_{eff}$ are presented in \ref{plot9} and \ref{plot10} respectively.
+Moreover, the qualitative evolution of the physical parameters $\left\{ \Omega _{m},\Omega _{DE},\Omega _{R}\right\} $ , $w_{eff}$ and of the cosmographic parameters are presented in \ref{plot9} and \ref{plot10} respectively.